MacroUniverse/SLISC/README.md

 ## Introduction

 SLISC is a header-only library written in a style similar to Numerical Recipes 3ed, using simple C++ features so that it is easy to read and modify while maintaining a relatively high performance.
-The library currently provides simple class templates for vector, matrix (row-major and col-major, fixed-size and sparse), 3- and 4-D matrix (row-major), and basic arithmetics for them.
+The library currently provides simple classes for vector, matrix (row-major and col-major, fixed-size and sparse), 3- and 4-D arrays (column-major), and basic arithmetics for them.
+Many kinds of slicing classes is supported.
 Codes from some other projects or libraries has been incorporated (e.g. Numerical Recipes, Eigen, Intel MKL etc.).
 The library also provides some utilities frequently used, such as timers and IO utilities (a text based file format `.matt` similar to Matlab's `.mat`, and a corresponding binary format `.matb`).

 SLISC has a comprehensive test suit, `main.cpp` will execute all the tests.
 Tests has been performed in Linux using g++ and GSL and LAPACK.
 It can also work for Interl compiler and MKL.
 Note that this is a project in development, interfaces are subjected to change and not all parts are working.